pvilas/fin_sanctions/README.md

 # fin_sanctions

-Web interface to query the lists of UN, EU and US persons, groups and entities subject to financial sanctions.
+Web interface to query the lists of UN, EU and US of people, groups and entities that are under financial sanctions.

 The project aims to compliment the EU regulations in the sense of detect similitudes between a given name and the lists.

 We use the Levenshtein distance in order to detect matches.
+We use the spellfix sqlite extension

 The project includes a Flask web server and a script that updates the local database with the sanction lists.

-It includes also *connectors* that translates the different lists (EU, UN, US) to a common database format.
+It includes *connectors* that translates the different lists (EU, UN, US) to a common database format.
 More lists can be added to the database only programming a suitable new connector.

-You would have some web, python and linux/mac experience to install fin_sanctions.
+You should have some web, python and linux/mac experience to install fin_sanctions.

 ## Lists